AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## Why does the load average become high on ECS instances that run Ubuntu operating systems of specific versions after the Server Guard \(AliYunDun\) process is started on the instances?

 After the Server Guard process is started on ECS instances that run Ubuntu operating systems of specific versions such as Ubuntu 18.04, the load average of the instances becomes high.
-After the Server Guard process is terminated, the average loads drop to a normal level.
+After the Server Guard process is terminated, the load average drops to a normal level.

-For the causes of and solutions to this problem, see [The system load is high after the Ubuntu 18.04 process is started on an ECS instance of the Server Guard version](https://www.alibabacloud.com/help/en/doc-detail/170051.htm).
+For information about the causes of and solutions to this problem, see [The system load is high after the Ubuntu 18.04 process is started on an ECS instance of the Server Guard version](https://www.alibabacloud.com/help/en/doc-detail/170051.htm).

 ## Why am I unable to select a Windows operating system for ECS instances?